pmodv/ixhw/README.md

 # ixhw

-There are several main steps to my project:
+There are several steps to my project:

 * EDA - done